teamosis/gethugothemes-documentation/content/contentblocks/installation-alt.md

     ![project-dir](/images/theme-installation/project-dir.png)

+5. Remove the `hugo.toml` file (if any).

-5. Run Hugo to serve your project.
+6. Run Hugo to serve your project.

     ```shell
     hugo server